patchamama/The-last-book-page/README.md

 ### `useClickOutsideToggle.js`

 This custom hook allows you to toggle a component's state based on clicks outside of it.
 It is useful for things like menus or popovers that need to be dismissed when the user clicks outside of them.
-I am using this hook in my `NavBar.js` component to automatically close the Navbar.Toggle Bootstrap component for small screen sizes.
-When the user clicks on the menu, it toggles the expanded state using the setExpanded function.
+I am using this hook in my `NavBar.js` component to automatically close the Navbar.Toggle the Bootstrap component for small screen sizes.
+When the user clicks on the menu, it toggles the expanded state using the expanded function.
 The expanded value is then used to conditionally render the menu items.
 When the user clicks outside of the menu, the `useClickOutsideToggle` hook automatically updates the expanded state to false, hiding the menu.

 ### `useRedirect.js`